slamby/slamby-tau/readme.md

 Move the selected documents to another dataset.
 Pops up a target dataset selector, showing your available datasets.
 Select your target dataset and click on Select.
 Moving process starts in the background.

-To move all of your documents from your entire dataset use Copy All To option.
+To move all of your documents from your entire dataset use `Move All To` option.
 Using this option it's not necessary to select any documents, it will automatically affect each of it.

 **Important**